Another Parrot AR Drone?

 What can I do with the phone or tablet?

 You can view through the drone’s camera in real-time, naturally.
-But there’s more: the Skycontroller can also be rigged up to an Oculus Rift (or other) VR headset via HDMI, allowing the wearer of said headset to essentially “become” the drone by viewing in first-person through the camera.
-You can even control the camera angle by leaning your head.
-Sadly, the view won’t be in real 3D, because you’d need two cameras for that.
+But there’s more: the Skycontroller can also be rigged up to an Oculus Rift (or other) VR headset, allowing the wearer of said headset to essentially “become” the drone by viewing in first-person through the camera.
+Sadly, it won’t be in real 3D, because you’d need two cameras for that.

 Now that sounds a bit special.
 Tell me more about the camera

 It’s a new one for Parrot, a 14MP fisheye camera with an 180-degree field of view.
-It can capture HD video and stills (saving them onto 8GB of flash memory), of course, and allows for the real-time viewing we’ve already mentioned, but the most intriguing thing about it is Parrot’s innovative form of stabilisation tech.
+It can capture HD video and stills, of course, and allows for the real-time viewing we’ve already mentioned, but the most intriguing thing about it is Parrot’s innovative form of stabilisation tech.

 Lightweight quadcopters like this are easily buffeted by wind, but Parrot’s camera helps to create a more stable image by using only a part of its huge field of view, along with some clever software.
 So the angle of view remains steady even if the Bebop is wobbling about.
 It sounds too good to be true, so we’ll be looking into this carefully when we test it.